-"Procurement Officer" means a member of the Strategic Procurement Division or other Official empowered to award contracts on behalf of the Council by the Procurement SRO in accordance with Annex 2 of these orders.
+"Procurement Officer" means a member of staff empowered to award contracts on behalf of the Assessor in accordance with Annex 2 of these orders.

 "Procurement Lead Officer" means the member of staff who shall be responsible for the management and integrity of each procurement project or the parts of wider projects involving procurement work.
 That officer must not be drawn from the technical project team or be the project sponsor themselves.
 No action may be taken in respect of any procurement project or the procurement aspect of any wider project and no external communication bearing upon the conduct or operation of the project may be issued except with the express authority of the Procurement Lead Officer.
 That officer must be a member the Chartered Institute of Purchasing and Supply (MCIPS) or have and maintain sufficient experience, skills, and training as to be able to acquire membership upon application to the Chartered Institute and must evidence this to the satisfaction of the Corporate Procurement Lead Officer.
 Alternatively they may be supervised by such a person but in such cases final decisions relating to the conduct of such work shall be a matter for that supervisor.